-3.5 The Centre for Academic and Executive Studies at BIBF follows Bangor's University Validation Manual, which stipulates comprehensive documented guidelines for the internal moderation process.
+- 3.5 The BIBF follows Bangor's University Validation Manual, which shows comprehensive documented guidelines for the internal moderation process.
 All assessment tools are subject to pre-assessment internal moderation conducted before teaching the modules.
-Faculty members who taught the module before or subject experts from other relevant programmes within BIBF are invited to participate as internal moderators.
-Interviewed staff members who act as internal moderators clarified that they are provided with the programme specification, module specification, lesson plans and model answers.
+Faculty members who taught the module before or subject experts are invited to participate as internal moderators.
+Interviewed internal moderators clarified that they are provided with the programme specification, module specification, lesson plans and model answers.
 The process includes checking the structure of the question paper and its alignment to the selected PILO(s), the marking guide / rubric to ensure that it is accurate and valid and the currency of assessment tasks.
-From interviews with academic staff teaching on the programme, it is evident that there is a strong consensus that the system of internal moderation is well implemented and understood.
-Moreover, evidence provided to the Panel during the site visit illustrated how recommended changes are documented and sent back to the module lecturer to make the changes.
-Furthermore, second marking occurs after assessment tasks are marked during which a second marker checks the fairness and accuracy of the marking.
+From interviews, the Panel learnt that any recommended changes are documented and sent back to the module lecturer to make the changes.
+Furthermore, second marking occurs after assessment tasks is marked, during which a second marker checks the accuracy of the marking.
 Interviewed moderators clarified that the process takes an average of one month and is overseen by the senior management of the Centre for Academic and Executive Studies; and stressed that they are not allowed to use any assessment task without being internally and externally moderated.
 The Panel examined module files and samples of students' assessed work and confirmed the utilization of internal moderation and double marking.
-The Panel appreciates that the internal moderation procedures are well implemented to ensure fairness in marking students' work.

-- 3.6 The DipBF programme team follows Bangor's University Validation Manual with respect to external moderation process, where external examiners of a senior status or above, specialized in the field and are selected and appointed by Bangor University for an initial period of three years that can be extended to five years.
-The Panel studied the list of the current external examiners and is satisfied that they are subject experts from the region and internationally.
-During interviews, the Panel was informed that the external examiners visit BIBF for two days at the end of each academic year, where they review the module files and samples of student work during the first day, and present their oral feedback at the Examinations Board meeting that is held on the second day, followed by the submission of a written report.
-The Panel studied samples of the external examiners reports and notes that they provide support and advice on the of DipBF modules and that the comments are discussed and implemented by the programme team in the upcoming offering of the module.
-Furthermore, interviewed external examiners stated that academic standards are maintained and have been gradually improving especially in terms of the more analytical and problem solving skills.
-The Panel appreciates that external moderation is well-implemented to ensure that the academic standards of students on the DipBF programme leading to BSc in Banking and Finance or BSc in Business Administration and Finance are similar to those students studying in other universities.
+The Panel appreciates that there are good mechanisms in place for the internal moderation of all assessment tools, which leads to fairness and rigor in evaluating students' achievement. - 3.6 The programme team follows Bangor's University Validation Manual with respect to external moderation process.
+The external moderation process starts with a two-day site visit from Bangor University to the BIBF at the end of each academic year.
+As mentioned earlier, external examiners are not Bangor's University staff but they are selected from other UK universities or European universities as long as they are eligible to work at UK.
+External examiners have to be at senior status or above, specialized in the field and are appointed as per Bangor University Validation Manual for an initial period of three years which can be extended to five years upon Bangor's approval.
+During interviews, the Panel was informed that the external examiners review the module files and samples of student work in the first day; and present their oral feedback at the Examinations Board meeting that is held on the second day, followed by the submission of a written report.
+The Panel studied samples of the external examiners reports and notes that the external moderation was done on DipAF modules and that the comments are discussed and implemented by the programme team in the upcoming offering of the module.
+The Panel appreciates that external moderation is well-implemented to ensure that the academic standards of DipAF programme are similar to students studying in other universities; and actions taken improve and enhance the delivery of the programme modules.
 Notwithstanding the above, the Panel notes that some of the external examiners' reports are not detailed enough specifically if these comments are related to giving advice on possible changes to the structure of the programme and / or sequence of the modules.
-Consequently, the Panel advises the Centre to ensure that all external examiners provide detailed comments when writing their reports. - 3.7 During the site visit, samples of students assessed work (quizzes, presentations, final examinations, projects) were provided to the Panel during the site visit; and it was evident that different kinds of assessments were utilized to ensure fairness and variety to cater for students' different abilities.
-The Panel notes that depth of knowledge and skills is achieved across the quizzes and final examinations, and in the latter, there was strong evidence that students were able to analyze real financial and banking issues related to the financial services industry.
-Moreover, group projects reviewed during the site visit were of a good standard and displayed good evidence of having covered a number of the PILOs relevant to knowledge and analytical skills, as well as effective communication skills.
-The Panel acknowledges that the assessment tasks are well organized with appropriate level of complexity in order to meet the aims of the programme.
-Furthermore, the level of achievement of students in various assessment tasks is reflected in applying financial concepts to real life situations via the use of contextualized case studies.
-In interviews conducted during Bangor's University site visit, the Panel was informed that the performance of BIBF's students in English language and critical thinking is far better than other students coming from international partners of Bangor University.
-The Panel appreciates that students' assessed work is of good standard and is comparable to students assessed work in programmes offered regionally and internationally.
+Consequently, the Panel advises the Centre for Academic and Executive Studies to ensure that all external examiners provide detailed comments when writing their reports.